-Most people are easily led astray by insurance companies that won’t volunteer to cover specific damages that were legitimately caused by the other driver.
+Most people are easily led astray by insurance companies that won’t volunteer to cover specific damages that the other driver legitimately caused.

 Missing Your Opportunity to File

 The amount of time you have to file a claim varies from state to state, and many people wait too long to pursue damages because they are involved in rehabilitation or recovery.
-It’s critical that you file a claim as soon as possible to make certain you receive the compensation you’re owed for your accident.
+You must file a claim as soon as possible to make sure you receive the compensation you’re owed for your accident.

-We all know the trauma of being involved in an auto accident, and the impulse to leave the scene and find consolation in a familiar face or environment is all too common in these instances.
+We all know the trauma of being involved in an auto accident.
+The impulse to leave the scene and find consolation in a familiar face or environment is all too common in these instances.